ayumi-oxd/strapi-gatsby-blog/README.md

 #### Use GraphQL to get backend data

-4. Create a `.env.development` file and add API token
+4. Create a `.env` file and add API token

 ```
 STRAPI_TOKEN=your-api-token